Ombuds Workshops

 Managers (and supervisors, principal investigators and other group leaders) are often called upon to intervene in conflicts between members of their teams.
 This workshop teaches practical tools and strategies that managers can choose from to fit different circumstances in team conflicts.

 Giving and receiving feedback, even when done constructively, can be inherently challenging, often raising tough emotions or making us feel insecure in work relationships.
 Yet, feedback from colleagues and supervisors is essential to learning and growth, both personally and professionally.
-In this workshop, you’ll learn specific skills and approaches that will empower you to offer and receive to feedback to everyone’s greatest learning advantage.
+In this workshop, you’ll learn specific skills and approaches that will empower you to offer and receive feedback to everyone’s greatest learning advantage.

-Fall Workshops With Ombuds
+Spring Workshops With Ombuds

-MONDAY, October 6, 10:30 - noon – A Manager’s Toolkit for Helping with Team Conflicts
+THURSDAY, April 9, 2:00-3:30 pm – A Manager's Toolkit for Helping with Team Conflicts

 Managers (and supervisors, principal investigators, and other group leaders) are often called upon to intervene in conflicts between members of their teams.
 This workshop teaches practical tools and strategies that managers can choose from to fit different circumstances in team conflicts.